Taylorville, Illinois: Education

 The IHSA single season boys' basketball record of 45–0 was set by Taylorville High School in 1944.
 Ron Bontemps and Johnny Orr were team members.

 In 1911, the Taylorville Christians were a member of the Illinois–Missouri League, an American minor league baseball league.
 Future Baseball Hall of Famer Ray Schalk played on that team.

 Media

-The town newspaper is the Breeze-Courier, which is the only daily newspaper serving Christian County.
+The town newspaper is the Breeze-Courier.
 The State Journal-Register, published in Springfield, Illinois, covers Taylorville and Christian County quite extensively.
 The Decatur, Illinois Herald & Review covers the area as well.